Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

 And if you think you never need to go to their levels, you could be right.
 I know I am probably never going to reach their levels even if I try.
 But that's not the point.
 The point is that math is the ultimate tool that you can have in your toolbox.
-I prefer not to be the man with only a hammer in his toolbox.
+It's the one ring that rules them all.

 ## What worked for me